Drop that Call: The Best Ways to Contact Your Bank Without a Phone

 Should it affect your choice of bank?

 In the future, you can expect an even more trendy way to chat with customer service.
-Last year, two UK banks (NatWest and RBS) have launched mobile live chat for business banking customers.
-When can we see live chat on our smartphones?
+Many banks have launched mobile live chat for personal and business banking customers.
+We now can have live chat on our smartphones as well.
+What's next?
 Honestly, I have no idea.
 But, seeing how popular mobile banking has become, mobile live chat is going to become the next best way to chat with a customer service rep, without having to speak a word.